Shore River Gardens

 Rhododendron & Azaleas

 These shrubs are mainstays of the landscape and boast bright clusters of flowers that bloom in spring.
-Although, they are both in the genus of Rhododendron, they do have some characteristics that differ from one another.
-One of the main differences to consider when deciding which to plant is that Azaleas tend to be deciduous and will lose their foliage come fall.
-Rhododendron, on the other hand, are evergreen and will typically keep their foliage in the winter.
+Although they are both in the genus of Rhododendron, each has characteristics that set them apart.
+One of the main differences to consider when deciding which to plant is that some Azaleas tend to be deciduous, meaning they lose their foliage in the winter.
+Rhododendrons, on the other hand, are evergreen and will typically keep their foliage in the winter.
 Both Rhodos and Azaleas do share the same light requirements.
-A spot in your landscape that receives dappled shade is best or an area that receives only morning sun.
+A spot in your landscape that receives dappled shade is best, or an area that receives only morning sun.
 Avoid an area that receives afternoon sun, as most varieties will burn up.
-In addition, keep both Rhodos and Azaleas evenly moist, but never too wet and do not allow them to dry out, especially when first planted.
-Overall, these shrubs, with their various forms and colors will dominate your landscape in the spring time.
+In addition, keep both Rhodos and Azaleas evenly moist, but never too wet.
+Do not allow them to dry out, especially when first planted.
+Overall, these shrubs with their various forms and colors will be an eye-catching feature in your landscape each spring.

 Rhododendron